dzshn/tetris-discord/CONTRIBUTING.md

 Most important modules are:

 -   `bot/exts/*` ~ the actual d.py extensions that have all the commands
+-   `bot/exts/modes/*` ~ these create the games
 -   `bot/lib/game.py` ~ this is the actual game object, which other modes inherit from and manage via the commands
 -   `bot/lib/controls.py` ~ the `discord.View` objects with callbacks to controlling the game objects

 As well as other core stuff:

--   `bot/exts/tetris/manager.py` ~ currently handles updating the bot and closing games
+-   `bot/exts/manager.py` ~ currently handles updating the bot and closing games
--   `bot/exts/tetris/settings.py` ~ handles editing user settings
+-   `bot/exts/settings.py` ~ handles editing user settings
 -   `bot/lib/maps.py` ~ currently the format used for saving boards (i.e. in zen mode)

 There is also another external module, [yade](https://github.com/dzshn/yade), which is an project of mine with some quite useful commands for debugging, all of them are owner-only: